 Will my neighborhood have a cat tour?

 Kendle is hopeful to keep RVA Cat Tour an annual tradition.
-She has her sights set on a potential Church Hill tour next year, but the cat’s still in the bag on her final decision.
+She has her sights set on a potential Church Hill tour next year — regarding her final decision, the cat’s still in the bag.